KihongKim/discrete-time-duration-modeling/README.md

 * KiHong Kim and Liming Wang, Ph.D.
 * Nohad A. Touland School of Urban Studies and Planning @ Portland State University
-* will be submitted at
+* will be submitted soon

 ABSTRACT